 Researchers say may childhood apps are more focused on making money than on the child's play experience.

-A new report indicates that the "best" institutions don't increase happiness for those who attend.
+A new report indicates that the college experiences from the "best" institutions don't increase happiness for those who attend.

 Despite public opinion, young children and teenagers aren't the only people guilty of phone addiction, according to new research.

 Start up Wonderschool allows professional caregivers and teachers to launch in-home preschools.

 A new policy report from the American Academy of Pediatrics highlights the benefits of play and says kids need to be more allowed more time for free play.